deadlyvipers/dojo_rules/introduction.md

 Introduction
 ==========

 Hello, my name is Sean!
+My favorite CodeSchool course is "Shaping Up with AngularJS."